usbarmory/mxs-dcp/README.md

 (`sha1-dcp`) and SHA256 (`sha256-dcp`).

-The [INTERLOCK](https://github.com/inversepath/interlock) file encryption front-end supports the CAAM through this driver, providing a Go userspace implementation reference.
+The [INTERLOCK](https://github.com/inversepath/interlock) file encryption front-end supports the DCP through this driver, providing a Go userspace implementation reference.

 A standalone Go tool, for encryption and decryption, is also available in the